Skip to content

 Methods:

-"""Initializes the RegionCounter class for real-time counting in different regions of video streams."""
+"""Initialize the RegionCounter for real-time object counting in user-defined regions."""

 super().__init__(**kwargs)